Tertiary education in Australia

 There are 43 universities registered in Australia (including 37 public universities, four private universities, and one international private university).
-Many Australian universities are in a network grouping, including the Group of Eight universities which comprise some of the oldest universities in Australia, the Australian Technology Network (ATN), Innovative Research Universities (IRU), Regional Universities Network (RUN); some other universities not aligned to any grouping.
-While all Australian universities conduct research, roughly two thirds of government research grant funding is awarded to the Group of Eight universities.
-Australia was ranked 4th (with Germany) by OECD in international PhD students destination after US, UK and France.
+Many Australian universities have formed several network groupings, such as the Group of Eight (8 leading universities which receive two thirds of the government research grant funding awarded to all universities), the Australian Technology Network (ATN), Innovative Research Universities (IRU), the Regional Universities Network (RUN), and more.

+Australia is well known for high quality education, most of the universities are government owned, and they rank very highly on the global rankings.
+Australia is ranked 4th (with Germany) in the OECD by international PhD students destination after the US, UK and France.
 Australia has a comparatively high proportion of international students as a percentage of students enrolled, at 26.5% in 2018.
 Australia has the fifth-highest number of foreign students worldwide.

+56% of the 462,033 international students enrolled in Australia are from five nations; China (23%), India (16%), Nepal (10%), Colombia (4%) and Thailand (3%) with an enrolment ratio of 50% in Higher Education (229,833), 35% VET (162,193), 11% ELICOS (English language course) (50,246), 2% Schools (19,704) and 2% Non-Award (8,057).
+In 2022, 69% of Australians aged 20–64 had a tertiary qualification, and 24% had multiple qualifications.
+Among all ethnic groups in Australia, Indian Australians are the most educated group in Australia with 54.6% having a bachelor's or higher degree — more than three times Australia's national average of 17.2%.